sanyassyed/sf_eviction/README.md

         - Select the API Keys tab on the left
         - Select the API Keys tab.
 This displays a list of previously generated keys and lets you create new API keys or delete keys.
         - Create sf_eviction key and add this data to the .env file as PREFECT_CLOUD_API
+* Add the keys to the .env file
+* Copy the  `credentials/gcp-credentials.json` file from your local system to vm
+* Add the data from the gcp-credentials.json to the .env file

+>PREFECT
+1. Log into Prefect Cloud as blocks will be created on Prefect Cloud once you log into it using API
     ```bash
-    source env_variables.sh
+    set -o allexport && source .env && set +o allexport
     prefect cloud login -k $PREFECT_CLOUD_API # or ${PREFECT_CLOUD_API}
     ```
     * Now you can use the Prefect cloud to register blocks and run your flows

 4. Create Prefect Blocks via code
-    * The block creation is done in the file `create_prefect_blocks.py`
-    * In this file we created
-        - A GCP Credentials Block - this is to connect to the GCP account
-        - A GCS Bucket Block - To access the Buckets in GCS
-        - A BQ Bucket Block - To connect and access BQ
-    * NOTE: Block names must only contain lowercase letters, numbers, and dashes
-    * Run the below to register the blocks created via the .py file.
-[Ref](https://docs.prefect.io/concepts/blocks/)
     ```bash
     # Run the create_prefect_blocks.py and register the block
-    prefect block register --file create_prefect_blocks.py
+    prefect block register --file flows/create_prefect_blocks.py
     ```
-    Now for this project we will always connect to the Prefect orion cloud, pull the blocks from there and use it for running our flows.

 5. Create flows in ingest.py to
     - Pull raw data from the web
     - Store on VM locally